simplesamlphp/simplesamlphp-module-webauthn/README.md

 `default_enable`
 :    Should WebAuthn be enabled by default for all users?
 If not, users need to be white-listed in the database - other users simply pass through the filter without being subjected to 2FA.
 Defaults to "disabled by default" === false

+`force`
+:    This parameter is used only if "use_database" is false.
+If the value of "force" is true then we trigger WebAuthn only if "attrib_toggle" from the user is not empty.
+If the value of "force" is false then we switch the value of "default_enable" only if "attrib_toggle" from the user is not empty.
+Default value is true.

+`attrib_toggle`
+:    This parameter stores the name of the attribute that is sent with user and which determines whether to trigger WebAuthn.
+Default value is 'toggle'.

+`use_database`
+:    This parameter determines if the database will be used to check whether to trigger second factor authentication or use the "attrib_toggle" instead.
+Default value of this attribute is true.

 User Experience / Workflow
 --------------------------
 Users for which WebAuthn is enabled cannot continue without a FIDO2 token.
 The